A Four-Day Itinerary for Big Bend, Texas

 We stopped at Santa Elena Canyon, a beautiful spot for exploring.
 If you would like to swim in the Rio Grande, this is your chance.
 With the Sierra de Ponce Mountains on the Mexican side and Mesa de Anguilla on the left, it is a perfect backdrop for stunning Big Bend photos.

 Big Bend’s landscape is one that few people see.
-While being in a remote part of the country and one of the least visited national parks, I found it to be superb and it quickly became one of my favorites.
+While being in a remote part of the country and one of the least visited national parks, I found it to be superb, and it quickly became one of my favorites.
 The rolling hills and rough terrain added to Big Bend’s allure.
 Throw in the local plants, animals, and dry heat, and it was like being on a different planet.
 This is definitely a place for high adventurers to check out for the adrenaline rush alone.

-At lunchtime, we took a sandwich break at Chisos Mountains Lodge, with stunning vistas and incredible scenery to admire during our meal.
+Around noon, we took a sandwich break at Chisos Mountains Lodge, with stunning vistas and incredible scenery to admire during our meal.
 The food was okay, nothing to write home about, but it was a great place to stop and check out the landscape.
 We wandered around the basin area to take some pictures, then headed for Study Butte.

 That evening, the girls and I checked into our digs for the night at Big Bend Casitas.
 Adorable little houses with spacious accommodations waited for us with powerful air conditioning and cute porches with rocking chairs for watching the sunset.
 The fully-furnished casitas had kitchenettes, great for staying over an extended amount of time.